Ali-RS/jme-vehicles/readme.md

 ## Controls

+### In the MavDemo1 application

+During the JmePower loading animation:

++ Pause : pause the animation
++ Tab : cancel the animation

 General controls:

 + Numpad9 or wheel up : zoom in (narrow the field of view)
 + Numpad3 or wheel down : zoom out (widen the field of view)
 + Numpad6 : reset the field of view (to 90 degrees vertical angle)
++ "." or Pause : toggle the physics simulation paused/running
++ "/" : toggle physics debug visualization on/off
 + F12 : capture a screenshot to the current working directory
++ C : print details about the default `Camera` (viewpoint) to standard output
++ O : print details about the `BulletAppState` (physics) to standard output
++ P : print details about the `RenderManager` (graphics) to standard output

+When the physics simulation is paused:

++ "," : single-step the physics simulation

-When driving a vehicle:
+When driving:

 + F5 : toggle viewpoints between dash camera and chase camera
 + Y : toggle the engine on/off
 + W : accelerate forward
-+ S : apply brakes
++ S : apply the main brakes
-+ Space : apply handbrake
++ Space : apply the parking brake
 + E : accelerate in reverse
 + A : steer left
 + D : steer right
 + H : sound the horn
-+ R : reset the vehicle to a parked state
++ R : reset the vehicle to a stable state
-+ Pause or . : toggle the simulation paused/running
 + Esc : return to the Main Menu

 Additional controls when the chase camera or orbit camera is active: